Raghav-bnw11/Infralink/README.md

-# Infralink
+Here’s a polished GitHub description and README for your Infralink project that’s clear, professional, and report-ready:

+⸻

+GitHub Repository Description

 Infralink – Real-time Infrastructure Project Tracking Web App A full-stack prototype to monitor construction and infrastructure projects, with a web-based dashboard, real-time updates, and user feedback collection.
 Built using HTML/CSS/JS, Flask, and MySQL.

+⸻

+README.md

 # Infralink – Infrastructure Project Tracking Web App